 Finding freedom - releasing from what binds us

-For the next few months, I am going to use my inspiration from travelling to teach you a story.
-We start at the beginning, laying the foundations as if they were characters in our novel; work through a series of chapters featuring a different physical focus each month and bring it all together in a balanced practice for autumn.
-Along the way we will be exploring some of the psychological aspects of yoga.
+Over the next few months, I am going to share this journey with you as though we are creating chapters of a story together.
+We start at the beginning, laying the foundations as if they were characters in our novel; work through a series of different physical narratives each month, eventually weaving it all together in a balanced practice by autumn.
+Along the way we will gently explore some of the psychological and emotional aspects of yoga.

-In May we will be exploring freedom.
-Moving in a fluid way by soothing our nervous system. ’Releasing from what binds us’ is a call to let go of things that prevent us from being free.
 We are the lucky ones - we’re not at war or bound by poverty; we dwell in a free country with liberty to live our lives as we choose.
 Yet somehow we can trap ourselves within our own limits.
-The limits of our opinions, becoming bound by our behaviour until pretty soon, we’re on the relentless hamster wheel of habit.
+The limits of our opinions, our fears, our self image, playing out habitual roles in worn out relationships at work or at home, until, pretty soon, we’re on the relentless hamster wheel of habit.

 It is said that once we get to 35, humans get resistant to change.
-We start drawing in our boundaries and limiting our possibilities - just a little at first, until almost imperceptibly our world has got smaller.
-That smaller feels safe.
+We slowly start drawing in the boundaries of our world, limiting our possibilities - just a little at first, until almost imperceptibly, our lives have got smaller.
+Smaller feels safe.
 The mind likes nothing better than security.
-And so we live a smaller version of ourselves.
+We hold onto things that make us feel safe, even when they no longer make us happy.
+Clinging destroys courage.
+Sometimes safety comes at the expense of aliveness.
+We end up living a reduced version of ourselves without ever consciously choosing it.

 If travel broadens the mind, movement frees the mind.

 Returning home, I was asked what I liked about coming back.
-It made me realise that if my life isn’t as I would like, I have the power to change it.
-We all do.
+The question surprised me because it made me realise something profound - if my life isn’t aligned to whom I am becoming in this chapter, I have the power to change it.
+And so do you.
+The first step is to stop and ask yourself "What do I really want from life?
+What would make me happy?"

-Sometimes what stands in the way of living a beautiful life is fear of change.
+Sometimes what stands in the way of living a beautiful life is not inability: it is fear of change.
 Making decisions gets harder as we age.
 There is more to lose.
-But when people say that don’t like change, it’s normally when it has been imposed.
-Changes we make ourselves are liberating and energising.
+But interestingly, people rarely dislike all change.
+What we usually dislike is change imposed upon us.
+The changes we choose for ourselves can feel liberating, expansive, and deeply energising.
 They present opportunities for personal growth.
+We just need to get over the fear of the unknown.

 How does it do that?
 Our brain and body are inherently attached.
 A shift in one leads to a matching shift in the other.
 Feel something physically and you get a mirrored thought in the mind.
 Have a happy thought and you feel light, warm and energised physically.
 It works in reverse too.
 You can trick your mind and create emotions by choosing to a particular movement.
 Move your body fluidly and it will create freedom in the mind.
 This is the magic of the asana practice, it’s why we do the physical poses.
 The power of movement to change how we feel and thereby how we think, lies at the heart of what makes people return to the mat.
 They feel better when they do yoga.